adixmll/Community-Page/README.md

 - 💬 <b>Group Chat</b> – For casual talks, deep midnight thoughts, and soft laughter
 - 📢 <b>Official Channel</b> – For heartfelt updates and loving reminders
 - 🌸 <b>Premium & Rent Web</b> – Check our sweet offerings and support the journey
+- 🌙 <b>Light & Dark Mode Toggle</b> – Switch between Light and Dark modes for a personalized experience
+- 🎶 <b>Music Player</b> – Listen to your favorite tracks right from the page
+- 💸 <b>Plan Pricing</b> – Discover different pricing tiers for your needs

 > Every link is a doorway to something real.
 > And you?
 You belong here.